How Much Will SAP S/4HANA Implementation Really Cost You?

 The most appropriate system cannot work without the adoption of the system by the users.

-Training costs include:
+Training costs include the following:

 • Employee onboarding sessions